Antioch Tree Accident Lawyer

 Trees that grow fast are known for their brittle, weak wood.
-Time, strong winds, ice and snow can damage trees with soft wood because they grow crotches that have close angles and forks.
+Time, strong winds, ice, and snow can damage trees with soft wood because they grow crotches with close angles and forks.
 Due to their rapid growth, they tend to have shallow root systems, making them more prone to diseases such as canker.
 Fast-growing trees are more prone to falling limbs and coming down suddenly, especially during a storm.How Do I Know if a Tree is Dangerous?

-Taking care of your trees is important if you don’t want your property damaged or someone injured.
+Taking care of your trees is essential if you don't want your property damaged or someone injured.
 Some of the areas to look for dangers in the trees on your property include:

-- An obvious indication that your trees may be dangerous is if they have hanging, dead or broken limbs.
-Cracks and splits in a big limb are a sign that having them removed can prevent an accident if there are high winds or storms moving through the area.
-If the tree is in serious decline, having it removed by a professional is a good idea.
+- An obvious indication that your trees may be dangerous is if they have hanging, dead, or broken limbs.
+Cracks and splits in a big limb are a sign that having them removed can prevent an accident if high winds or storms are moving through the area.
+If the tree is seriously declining, having it removed by a professional is a good idea.

-- Damaged roots often don’t show up immediately and may appear years before you even know you have a problem.
-Signs to look for are when tree growth is limited, branches are dead, leaves easily wilt and foliage becomes thin.
-Getting the opinion of a professional can be wise to find out if the tree remains strong or has to be pruned back or removed.
+- Damaged roots often don't show up immediately and may appear years before you know you have a problem.
+Signs to look for are when tree growth is limited, branches are dead, leaves quickly wilt, and foliage becomes thin.
+Getting a professional's opinion can be wise to find out if the tree remains strong or has to be pruned back or removed.

 - An overburdened canopy can signal problems.
 What is an overburdened canopy?
-That’s when the crown of the tree is really wide, and it has lots of large branches and limbs lower down.
-This type of poor structure can cause a heavy limb to fall at any time because the tree can’t support all that growth.
+That's when the tree's crown is extensive, with lots of large branches and limbs lower down.
+This type of poor structure can cause a heavy limb to fall at any time because the tree can't support all that growth.

-If you have been injured or lost a loved one due to a tree accident, you may be entitled to compensation.
+You may be entitled to compensation if you have been injured or lost a loved one due to a tree accident.
 It is worth noting, however, that the statute of limitations for filing a claim against a private citizen or company differs from those for filing a lawsuit against a government entity.
-The deadline for filing a complaint against a private citizen or privately owned company property such as a grocery store is two years.
+The deadline for filing a complaint against a private citizen or privately owned company property, such as a grocery store, is two years.

 There is a six-month deadline for filing government claims in California.
-An Antioch tree accident attorney can ensure that the right parties are held accountable and that claims are filed on time before the statute of limitations expires.
-The evidence can also be covered over or disappear, so it is important to contact a lawyer as soon as possible.
+An Antioch tree accident attorney can ensure that the proper parties are held accountable and that claims are filed on time before the statute of limitations expires.
+The evidence can also be covered over or disappear, so it is essential to contact a lawyer as soon as possible.

 Attorney Ed Smith offers information in the following video on some things to look for when seeking legal assistance:Antioch Tree Accident Lawyer

-I am Ed Smith, an Antioch tree accident lawyer.
-It is possible to recover compensation if a tree or limb falls on you due to negligence, causing a loved one’s injury or fatality.
-We can provide you with free and friendly advice when you call our legal team at (925) 428-5220 or (800) 404-5400.
-Alternatively, you can reach us online.
-You can ask us questions about your case, and we can tell you how you can seek compensation after setting up a free consultation with one of our injury lawyers either virtually or in-person.
-If you would like more information about our law firm, please visit our Verdicts and Settlements page.
+It is possible to recover compensation if a tree or limb falls on you due to negligence, causing a loved one's injury or fatality.
+We can provide free and friendly advice when you call our legal team at (925) 428-5220 or (800) 404-5400.
+You can ask us questions about your case, and we can tell you how you can seek compensation after setting up a free consultation with one of our injury lawyers virtually or in person.
+For more information about our law firm, please visit our Verdicts and Settlements page.